CSC207-UofT/course-project-dragon-squirrel/phase1/design_document.md

     - Brief Description of Packaging Strategy
     - Implementation of SuperChess
       - subclasses: SuperBoard, SuperBoardManager, SuperGameRule
+    - add undo and start new super game to GUI
     - *GUI with chessboard*
 - Future
     - ...